 The Jaybird X3 is one of the easiest pairs of earphones to recommend for sports use.
 There's no ear hook, but the in-ear fins come in different sizes, and offer a much less cumbersome fit that's just as secure.
 What's more, they ship with multiple different size/material tips and are very lightweight and durable.
 As a bonus, you can attach the fins in two ways to allow you to wear them with the cable feeding over or under your ear, with an adjuster to make it as snug as you like.

 As for audio, this again is versatile thanks to the superb bespoke app which lets you create your own sound profiles or use those shared by other users in the Jaybird community.
 It lacks some of the clarity and ring of higher-end earphones, but they're bassy, loud and great fun.
-They only cost £90 and offer eight hours of battery life too, which is a major plus point.
+They're not too pricey at all and offer eight hours of battery life too, which is a major plus point.

 Read the full review: Jaybird X3 review

 Bose is - first and foremost - known for its quality audio.
 It's a brand synonymous with amazing sound.
 It just so happens, however, that it also knows how to make a decent pair of sports headphones.
 The Soundsport Pulse don't just sound great, they fit nicely and stay securely in your ears.